pH200/cycle-react/docs/api.md

 `selector`.
 Example: `interactions.get('.mybutton', 'click').map(ev => ...)`

-`interactions.subject(name)`
-`interactions.getEventSubject(name)`

-Get a subject with an `onEvent` method bind to the subject.
-This subject is useful if you don't want to use `interactions.get`.
-And prefer catching events by providing `subject.onEvent` directly to the event handler of the element.

-Example:
-`<button onClick={interactions.getEventSubject('onClick').onEvent} />`

-To subscribe a event from cycle-react's custom element, append "on" before the event name with a postfix "$".

-Example: `<MyElement onMyEvent$={eventSubject.onEvent}` />

 #### Arguments:

 - `container :: String|HTMLElement` the DOM selector for the element (or the element itself) to contain the rendering of the VTrees.